zareexx/proxy-scraper-checker-batstart/README.md

 Check free anonymous HTTP, SOCKS4, SOCKS5 proxies from different sources.
 Supports determining exit-node's geolocation for each proxy.

+# this isn't my own repo, I only added a few proxy sources

 **For a version that uses Python's built-in `logging` instead of [rich](https://github.com/willmcgugan/rich), see the [simple-output](https://github.com/monosans/proxy-scraper-checker/tree/simple-output) branch.**

 ## Usage